Classical deformations of noncompact surfaces and their moduli of instantons: Applications to the theory of instantons

 We observe that not all bundles on $Z_k$ correspond to instantons.
-In fact, \cite[Cor.\,5.5]{GKM} shows that an $\mathfrak{sl} (2, \mathbb{C})$-bundle $E$ over $Z_k$ represents an instanton if and only if its splitting type (see Def.\,\ref{splittingtype}) is a multiple of $k$.
-In such case, \cite[Prop.\,4.1]{GKM} implies that the restriction of $E$ to $Z_k \setminus \ell$ is trivial, and hence $E$ can be extended to a bundle $\overline E$ on the Hirzebruch surface $F_k$ with a trivialization on the line at infinity $\ell_\infty$.
+In fact, \cite[Cor.\ 5.5]{GKM} shows that an $\operatorname{SL} (2, \mathbb{C})$-bundle $E$ over $Z_k$ represents an instanton if and only if its splitting type (see Def.\ \ref{splittingtype}) is a multiple of $k$.
+In this case \cite[Prop.\ 4.1]{GKM} implies that the restriction of $E$ to $Z_k \setminus \ell$ is trivial, and hence $E$ can be extended to a bundle $\overbar E$ on the Hirzebruch surface $F_k$ which is trivial along the line at infinity $\ell_\infty$.

-The sum of the local charges of $\overline E$ is the global charge.
-As the restriction of $\overline E$ to an analytic neighbourhood of $\ell_\infty$ is trivial, the charge of $\overline E$ only depends on the neighbourhood of $\ell$, which is $Z_k$.
+As the restriction of $\overbar E$ to an analytic neighbourhood of $\ell_\infty$ is trivial, the charge of $\overbar E$ only depends on the neighbourhood of $\ell$, which is $Z_k$.
 That is, we have

-The moduli space of instantons of charge $j \equiv 0 \,\mathrm{mod}\, k$ on $Z_k$ is a smooth quasi-projective variety of dimension $2j-k-2$ \cite[Thm.\,4.11]{ballicogasparimkoppe2}.
-In terms of vector bundles the statement is that the moduli space of rank $2$ holomorphic bundles on $Z_k$ with vanishing first Chern class and $\chi_{\textrm{loc}}=j$ contains an open dense subset isomorphic to $\mathbb P^{2j-k-2}$ minus a closed subvariety of codimension at least $k$.
+The moduli space of instantons of charge $j \equiv 0$ $\mathrm{mod}\; k$ on $Z_k$ is a smooth quasi-projective variety of dimension $2j-k-2$ \cite[Thm.\ 4.11]{ballicogasparimkoppe2}.
+In terms of vector bundles the statement is that the moduli space of rank~$2$ holomorphic bundles on $Z_k$ with vanishing first Chern class and $\chi_{\mathrm{loc}} = j$ contains an open dense subset isomorphic to $\mathbb P^{2j-k-2}$ minus a closed subvariety of codimension at least $k + 1$.

-Here, we do not develop a full theory of instantons on the deformed surfaces $\mathcal Z_k (\tau)$.
-However, in light of \S \ref{relationtohirzebruch} we may apply our results to instantons by using the Kobayashi--Hitchin correspondence for Hirzebruch surfaces, and then restricting to $\mathcal Z_k$.
-Also see \cite{Sa} for a version of the Kobayashi--Hitchin correspondence developed for quasi-projective varieties.
+Here, we do not develop a full theory of instantons on the deformed surfaces $Z_k (\tau)$.
+However, in light of \S \ref{relationtohirzebruch} we may apply our results to instantons by using the Kobayashi--Hitchin correspondence for Hirzebruch surfaces, and then restricting to $Z_k (\tau)$.

 \begin{definition} Let $D$ be a divisor on a smooth complex surface $X$.
-We say that a holomorphic vector bundle $E$ on $X \setminus D$ {\it extends trivially} to $X$, if there exists a holomorphic vector bundle $\overline E$ on $X$ such that $\overline E \vert_{X \setminus D} = E$ and $\overline E \vert_D$ is trivial. \end{definition}
+We say that a holomorphic vector bundle $E$ on $X \setminus D$ {\it extends trivially} to $X$, if there exists a holomorphic vector bundle $\overbar E$ on $X$ such that $\overbar E \vert_{X \setminus D} = E$ and $\overbar E \vert_D$ is trivial. \end{definition}

 Now let $D$ be a divisor on the Hirzebruch surface $F_k$.
 The usual Kobayashi--Hitchin correspondence \cite{LT}